 My wife & I made this trip to Egypt in October/November 2019.
-I’m going to split the blog in to four parts.
+I’m going to split the blog in to five parts.

 Part One, This preamble (pre-ramble?) background and planning.

 Part Two, Luxor for seven nights.

 Part Three, The Nile Cruise for five nights.

 Edit: I originally intended to write Aswan & Cairo together but decided it would flow better if they had a blog entry each

 Hopefully it will be suitably interesting to everyone, not just people travelling who have a disability, although it will have occasional additional information that a person with disabilities specifically may find useful.

 When I told people I was coming to Egypt, I was frequently met with the response of “is it safe?”
 Of course, what they really wanted to ask is;

 ‘aren’t there crazy people, who have such a warped view of the world that they believe their version of a god thinks murdering people is a good thing?’

 Some years ago, I read a study about ‘relative perception’.
 Part of it, they asked people in the UK to rate the quality of driving in Britain, where ten out of ten was ‘best in the world’ & one out of ten was ‘worst in the world’.
 Elsewhere in the questionnaire, apparently unrelated, they asked respondents about their travel experience.
 They found that people who rated the standard of driving as ‘low’ had rarely travelled abroad, while those people who rated British driving as ‘high’ had travelled most widely.